 What is Inventory and Cash Flow Forecasting?

 Before you can understand why inventory and cash flow forecasting is important, you need to know what they are and why you need to forecast.
+You should also understand how ERP consulting services can help.
 Forecasting is all about preparing your company for the future to make better business decisions.

 Inventory forecasting is used to predict inventory levels in the near (or far) future, allowing your company to optimize inventory management and purchase orders.